Buying a property in Italy

 House hunting in Italy

-It is not obligatory in Italy to get a survey of the property and it is always the buyer who pays for the survey.
-We will be happy to put you in touch with a surveyor, called a geometra, who will assess the property for you.
-If you are planning on doing any building or renovation, the geometra will also be the professional you hire for the complete project.
+It is not obligatory in Italy to get a survey of the property and it is always the buyer who pays for an eventual survey.
+If you want to execute a survey on the property we will be happy to put you in touch with a surveyor, called a geometra, who will assess the property for you.
+If you are planning on doing any construction or renovation work, the geometra will also be the professional you hire for the complete project.
+In Italy you always buy the properties “as is” and therefore it is very important to do any checks of the property and negotiate the price accordingly before signing the first contract (compromesso).

 The first contract – Compromesso